w3f/Grants-Program/applications/Omniverse DLT.md

 O-DLT works at an **application level**, which means everything related is processed in **smart contracts** or **pallets**. **Nothing** relates to the native transactions of a single chain.

 #### Relates to Polkadot
-In this application, three forms implementation of the Omniverse DLT will be provided.
+In this application, three forms of implementation of the Omniverse DLT will be provided.
 - It will be implemented as a `substrate pallet`, which can be used as a basic component in any `Substrate Parachain` project.
 The omniverse assets part will derive from `pallet assets`.
 - It will be implemented as `ink!` smart contracts, which is an upgrade to the current FT/NFT smart contract for `Substrate Ink!`.
 - It will be implemented as `solidity` smart contracts(for Moonbeam), which is an upgrade to the current ERC20/ERC721 smart contract. **This is not part of this grant, but we will still provide it**.